 Like most Rome piazzas the Campo de’ Fiori has a fountain and a statue.
-But the Campo de’ Fiori statue differs from all others: it is a reminder of the square’s grim past as the place in Rome where executions took place.
-The statue shows a philosopher that got executed on this square.
+But the Campo de’ Fiori statue differs from all others: it is a reminder of the square’s grim past as the place in Rome where many Romans were executed.
+The statue shows a philosopher that also died on this square.

 The Campo de’ Fiori area is also known for its good Italian food shops and narrow shopping streets.
 Via Giubbonari again is known for its affordable fashion shops.

 Via Giubbonari takes you from Campo de’ Fiori to another square further away, Piazza Mattei – with a turtle fountain!

 The Fontana delle Tartarughe, Turtle Fountain in Piazza Mattei

 Italian ways of transport: Vespas in the Centro Storico of Rome